Frequently asked questions

 What is Women’s March San Diego?

-Women’s March San Diego is a women-led movement providing intersectional activism on a diverse range of issues.
-We are empowered by the legions of revolutionary leaders who paved the way for us to march and acknowledge those around the globe who fight for our freedoms.
-We honor these women, and so many more.
+Women’s March San Diego is a movement rooted in intersectional activism across a diverse range of issues.
+We are empowered by the legacies of revolutionary leaders who paved the way for us to march and honor those around the globe who continue to fight for freedom and justice.
 They are why we march.

-What does Women’s March San Diego do to ensure safety at the march?
+What does Women’s March San Diego do to ensure safety at our marches?

 Since the inaugural march, we have partnered with San Diego law enforcement and emergency response in order to address marcher safety.
 We acknowledge that not all members of our community feel safe among law enforcement, and that is why WMSD has a team of marshals who are trained in de-escalation.

-What will Women’s March San Diego do to ensure accessibility during the march?
+What will Women’s March San Diego do to ensure accessibility during our marches?

 How did Women’s March San Diego (WMSD) come into being?

-In San Diego the Women’s March began with a social media post calling for action by two local women Dawniel Stewart and Sarah Shaftel.
-On Sunday, November 13, 2016 in reaction to the outcome of the 2016 presidential election more than 150 community members attended.
+In San Diego, the Women’s March began with a social media post calling for action by two local women, Dawniel Stewart, and Sarah Shaftel.
+On Sunday, November 13, 2016, in response to the outcome of the presidential election, more than 150 community members gathered in San Diego to plan a local event.
 ACLU San Diego Executive Director Norma Chavez Peterson led an organized activity that laid the groundwork for the March.
-From there the leaders worked together with the community to hold the March that became the largest national single-day protest.
-Tens of thousands attended the March in San Diego, joining in solidarity with Women’s Marches across the nation and the globe.
-One year later, the dozen of women who led the committees’ efforts formed Women’s March San Diego.
+The march became part of the largest single-day protest in U.S. history.
+According to law enforcement, over 80,000 people attended the March in San Diego, joining millions across the nation and around the world.
+One year later, four women who led the planning efforts—Amy Epstein-Swazey, Fran Carrillo, Dr. Poppy Fitch, and Dawniel Stewart—founded Women’s March San Diego.

 What activities are WMSD involved in beyond the march?

-Over the last five years, WMSD has provided a platform and voice to organizations that align to our unity principles.
-WMSD works throughout the year as champions for our Community Partner organizations.
+Over the past eight years, WMSD has amplified the work of organizations aligned with our Unity Principles.
+We support our community partners year-round through collaborative events, mobilization efforts, and direct civic engagement.
 In 2018, for example, we actively supported March for Science, Bridges Not Walls Rally, UCSD Walk Out, Vote!
-Human Banner, March for Our Lives (advisors), Families Belong Together, Pride Festival San Diego, Rally for the Dream, Rise for Climate Change, Won’t Be Erased March & Rally, and in the Open Conversation with Temple Isaiah & Women’s March LA Foundation, to name a few.
-We were speakers at Tearing Down Barriers to Care Rally, Protests for the Modern Age and interviewed by San Diego’s Union Tribune, France24 and featured on a COX PSA for Women’s History Month.
+Human Banner, March for Our Lives (advisors), Families Belong Together, Pride Festival San Diego, Rally for the Dream, Rise for Climate Change, Won’t Be Erased March & Rally, Reproductive Rights Rally & March, The People’s March, and Handsoff!, to name a few.
+We were speakers at Tearing Down Barriers to Care Rally, Protests for the Modern Age, and interviewed by San Diego Union-Tribune, France24, and featured in a COX PSA for Women’s History Month.

-WMSD is proud to be a member of Be The Vote, a community collaborative focused on the campaign to register voters and to Get Out the Vote (GOTV).
+WMSD is proud to be a member of Be The Vote, a community collaborative focused on the campaign to register voters and Get Out the Vote (GOTV).
 We provided trainings and registered voters at a variety of locations.
-This partnership was vital to the numbers registered in San Diego.
-The group included the County of San Diego Registrar's Office, Women League of Voters San Diego, NextGen, Indivisible, San Diegans Against Gun Violence, and ACLU San Diego to name a few.
+This partnership was vital to increasing voter registration numbers in San Diego.
+The group included the County of San Diego Registrar's Office, League of Women Voters San Diego, NextGen, Indivisible, San Diegans Against Gun Violence, and ACLU San Diego, to name a few.

 What is Women’s March California?